 What is Mindfulness?

-Mindfulness is being conscious of the present moment without judgment, accepting feelings, thoughts and bodily sensations as they come without reacting automatically.
+Mindfulness is being conscious of the present moment without judgment, accepting feelings, thoughts, bodily sensations as they come without reacting automatically.

 What is mindful eating?